lewisnm/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. 13-unique - how to list and sort
 15. 14-findthatword - how to display words of a certain pattern
 16. 15-countthatword - how to display in how many lines a word occurs
 17. 16-whatsnext - how to display a couple of line together with a specified one.
+18. 17-hidethisword - how to separate files using a word.